Talk with a Doctor if Breast or Ovarian Cancer Runs in Your Family

 You and your doctor can decide whether genetic counseling and testing makes sense for you.
 But whatever you decide, remember that all women still need regular cancer screenings and checkups.

-If you're age 50 to 74, get tested for breast cancer every 2 years.
-If you're age 40 to 49, talk with your doctor about when and how often to get tested.
+If you're age 50 to 74, get mammograms every 2 years.
+If you're age 40 to 49, talk with your doctor about when and how often to get mammograms.
+Learn more about breast cancer screening.

 Get your well-woman visit.